Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Methodology

-\textbf{Mix Module.} Learning a domain-invariant latent space is crucial for effective adaptation of a classifier from source to target domain.
-However, with limited samples per batch and after discarding the outlier samples, it becomes even more challenging in preventing over-fitting and learning domain invariant representation in partial domain adaptation.
-To mitigate this problem, we apply MixUp~\cite{zhang2017mixup} on the relevant source samples and the target samples for discovering ingrained structures in establishing domain invariance.
-Given $\mathcal{D}_{sel}^{b}$ from the select module and $\mathcal{D}_{target}^{b}$ with corresponding labels $\hat{y}^{t}$ from the label module, we perform convex combinations of the images belonging to these two sets on pixel-level in three different ways namely, inter-domain, intra-source domain and intra-target domain to obtain the following sets of augmented data:
+Learning a domain-invariant latent space is crucial for effective adaptation of a classifier from source to target domain.
+However, with limited samples per batch and after discarding the outlier samples, it becomes even more challenging in preventing over-fitting and learning domain invariant representation.
+To mitigate this problem, we apply MixUp~\cite{zhang2017mixup} on the selected source samples and the target samples for discovering ingrained structures in establishing domain invariance.
+Given $\mathcal{D}_{sel}$ from select module and $\mathcal{D}_{target}^{b}$ with corresponding labels $\hat{y}^{t}$ from label module, we perform convex combinations of images belonging to these two sets on pixel-level in three different ways namely, \textit{inter-domain}, \textit{intra-source} domain and \textit{intra-target} domain to obtain the following sets of augmented data: